-The blurb’s included a solid black icon with large header, and separate text (more on the text later).
+The blurb’s included a solid black icon with a large header, and separate text (more on the text later).
 I added Divi’s built-in icons and adjusted their size to match.
-I felt that GoDaddy’s icons weren’t specialized toward web design, so I just I just used something similar rather than trying to match them exactly.
-If you need icons see the article 10 of the Best Places to Find Free Icons and Image Assets Online or search the Elegant Theme’s blog for free icons.
+I felt that GoDaddy’s icons weren’t specialized for web design, so I just used something similar rather than trying to match them exactly.
+If you need icons see 10 of the Best Places to Find Free Icons and Image Assets Online or search the Elegant Theme’s blog for free icons.

 Step 3 – Transferring Your Content

 This will take a lot of time.
 Here’s where I wish I could point you to a plugin or an easy-to-use service.
 I’ve spent hours searching and unfortunately there’s only one way to transfer the content of your GoDaddy website to WordPress.
 Three words: copy and paste.
 There is no way to do this automatically.
 We have to do it by hand, one page at a time.

 I recommend saving your GoDaddy pages to your hard drive.
 You could simply copy your text files from the live site, but copying from saved and stored files ensures that you have the content you need and they’re easy to get to after you’ve disabled your GoDaddy website.
 This way you will have access to them.

 There are two ways to do this: